G. Dan Hutcheson, VLSI Research - Biography

 G. Dan Hutcheson

 Dan is CEO and Chairman of VLSI Research Inc as well as the director of several web site businesses, including weSRCH.com.
 His career spans more than thirty years, in which he became a well-known visionary for helping companies make businesses out of technology.
 This includes hundreds of successful programs involving product development, positioning, and launch.
 Dan is a recognized authority on the economics of innovation and has a proven track record of being able to predict trends accurately using the economic models he develops.
+He is a senior member of the IEEE and a recipient of SEMI’s Bob Graham Award for outstanding contributions in marketing.

 He has authored numerous publications on the strategic and tactical aspects of how to succeed in the business of technology, which includes his book, Maxims of Hi-Tech Rules of Engagement for a Fast Changing Environment or how to thrive in what is the extreme sport of business, now in its third printing.
 Scientific American invited Dan to author two articles on the demise of Moore’s Law and how scientists’ innate abilities to innovate again have outpaced the doomsayers.
 He has also been the keynote or invited speaker at dozens of conferences, including the Robert S. Strauss Center’s Technology, Innovation and Global Security Speaker Series, which brought world-renowned experts to the University of Texas campus to discuss how to sustain innovation and better utilize modern technology to benefit an increasingly global economic and social system.